jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 * **EJB Problem: An EJB module must contain one or more enterprise beans.**

      Eclipse Web Tools Platform can not deploy simple JARs to the JBoss EAP server.
-For this reason, quickstarts subprojects that would normally deploy shared artifacts as JARs deploy them instead as EJB JARs.
+For this reason, quickstart subprojects that would normally deploy shared artifacts as JARs deploy them instead as EJB JARs.
 You can ignore this warning.